saivittalb/Timer-iOS/README.md

 Though the Travis CI build is failing, the project is running perfectly.
 To justify this, screenshots are attached below.

-# Working of the App
+# Preview of the App

 The app has three buttons - Start, Stop and Restart.